plentymarkets/plugin-elastic-export-cdiscount-com/meta/documents/user_guide_en.md

 			Sports
 		</td>
 		<td>
-			According to property <b>sports</b> which is configured on the item.
+			According to the property <b>sports</b> which is configured for the item.
 		</td>
 	</tr>
 	<tr>